oscarkey/multitask-learning/README.md

 One option is to use a simple weighted sum of the loss of each individual task.
 However, using a grid search to find the weights can be very expensive, and may not find the optimal values because it is limited in resolution.
 The weights might also have varying optimal values at different epochs during training, and so any value of the fixed weights may not be optimal for the entire training procedure.

 The hypothesis that the paper presents and tests is that a multi-task model will achieve higher accuracy when using a loss which weights each task by a function of its homoscedastic aleatoric uncertainty, rather than by fixed weights.
 Moreover, a multi-task model will achieve higher accuracy than several single task models learning each task individually.
-For the exact loss function, see the original paper.
+For the derivation of the loss function, see [`reports/aml_report_oscar_key.pdf`](reports/aml_report_oscar_key.pdf).

 ## Our results